Sloofy/After-Hours-Minecraft-Server/entire-modslist.md

 * [Go Fish](https://www.curseforge.com/minecraft/mc-mods/go-fish) - Overhauls fishing and adds new content, to boot!
 * [More Villagers](https://www.curseforge.com/minecraft/mc-mods/more-villagers-fabric) - New jobs, trades, and workbenches!
 * [Grim's Transportables](https://www.curseforge.com/minecraft/mc-mods/grims-transportables) - Adds rideable carriages and new rail types.
+* [Additional Additions](https://www.curseforge.com/minecraft/mc-mods/additional-additions) - New items to experiment with for underused vanilla features.
+* [BetterSleeping Revived](https://www.curseforge.com/minecraft/mc-mods/bettersleeping-revived) - Buffs for sleeping and vote to skip the night.
+* [Consistency+](https://www.curseforge.com/minecraft/mc-mods/consistency) - More block variants for more types (ex. endstone stairs, polished white terracotta slabs, etc).
+* [Firework Frenzy](https://www.curseforge.com/minecraft/mc-mods/firework-frenzy) - Rocket jumping with crossbow, and more balance changes (to crossbows).
+* [Wandering Collector](https://www.curseforge.com/minecraft/mc-mods/wandering-collector) - Once your items despawn, they will be tradable back to you from the Wandering Villager -- for a price.
+* [Wolves with Armour](https://www.curseforge.com/minecraft/mc-mods/wolves-with-armor) - Allows for craftable wolf armour.

 ## Cosmetic
 ### Visual